creativetimofficial/ct-vuetify-material-dashboard-pro/ISSUE_TEMPLATE.md

 <!--
+ Hi!
 Thank you for your interest in working with our products.
 We just wanted to let you know that the Vuetify Products are made   in collaboration with the creator of Vuetify: John Leider and he has an official Discord Channel called #premium-themes (https://discordapp.com/invite/s93b7Fv) where he is offering support.

 Keep in touch,
 Creative Tim Staff